Finley Stadium's board of directors continued to firm up plans for a new football field during Tuesday's meeting.

-Stadium Corp. members voted for a $600,000 two-year fundraising initiative that could lead to the instillation of a new surface by kickoff of the University of Tennessee at Chattanooga's 2015 football season.
-Mike Davis oversees capital projects at the 20,668-seat facility and made the motion, which was quickly approved and had resounding support from board chairman Bryan Patten.
+Stadium Corp. members voted for a $600,000 two-year fundraising initiative that could lead to the installation of a new surface by kickoff of the University of Tennessee at Chattanooga's 2015 football season.
+Mike Davis oversees capital projects at the 20,668-seat facility and made the motion, which was quickly approved and had the resounding support of board chairman Bryan Patten.

 "It's an ambitious undertaking," Patten said.
 "The depreciation of Finley Stadium is largely unfunded.
 We're almost 18 years old, and stadiums have lives of about 40 years.
 We have a fabulous facility, and we're trying to recognize the quality of what we have with this two-year fundraising effort.